 What a wonderful thought!
 The idea of coming to the Mountain of God has stood in the forefront of our dreams.
 From atop its lofty peaks we see ourselves reigning with the King of kings.
 Such majesty, such glory, such splendor, and unrestrained power, the envy of any sound-thinking creature.
 Yet there seems to be something amiss in this verse.

-Mount Horeb, the Mountain of God?
-We thought there was only one holy mountain, namely, Mount Zion.
-This is something we had not considered.
-Who has heard of this mountain located in the south-central region of the Sinai desert?
-We would think not many.
-Nevertheless, it is called the Mountain of God, and whether we have known it by name or not-most of us have scaled its rocky slopes.
+Mount Horeb?
+The Mountain of God?
+Surely not!
+We thought there was only one mountain deserving of that classification - Mount Zion and possibly two counting Mount Hermon.
+We had not taken Mount Horeb into account since it is located in the south-central region of the Sinai desert.
+Nevertheless, it is called the Mountain of God, and whether we have known it by name or not - most of us have scaled its rocky slopes.

-Horeb is a mountain one would have never imagined containing holy ground; for it yields little pleasure to the natural man.
-The name itself means desolate, or to make desolate.
-Even its location would suggest anything other than holiness; which is on the back side of the desert in the southern extremities of the Sinai desert.
-If we were to name a mountain of God, it would probably not be called Desolate.
-We would select something more like Abundance, Plentiful, Overflowing, Rich, Fertile, and then place it in a more beautiful, hospitable, and accessible location.
-But desolation?
-That sounds strange, especially when we consider the priceless treasures to be had in anything that pertains to God and His kingdom.
+Horeb is a mountain one would have never imagined containing holy ground.
+It yields little pleasure to the natural man.
+The name even says the same, meaning desolate, or to make desolate.
+Its location also suggests anything other than goodness.
+It is a hostile mountain on the back side of nowhere in the southern extremities of the Sinai desert.

+If we were to name a Mountain of God, it would not be called Desolate.
+We would select something more like Abundance, Plentiful, Overflowing, Rich, Fertile, and then place it in a more beautiful, hospitable, and accessible region of the earth.
+But Desolation?
+That sounds strange when we consider the priceless treasures to be had in anything that pertains to God and His kingdom.

-Those in the ranks of sonship know the benefits of the cross working in their lives; yet it seems that some may not grasp its full impact and potential.
-I believe, however, we will see much of it in God's desolate mountain called Horeb.
+Those called to sonship know the benefits of the cross in their lives; yet it seems that some may not grasp its full impact and potential.
+I believe, however, we will see much of it in God's Desolate Mountain called Horeb.

-When hardships come which are designed to bring desolation to our own way of thinking and doing things, we do not always react as Moses did.
-People generally rivet their attention on their dire circumstances rather than the glory of the burning bush that God planted.
-While we are being made desolate, God's glory is breaking forth.
-Fire is kindled upon us, yet we endure without being consumed.
-Although desolation floods our souls, and the flaming bush appears to be foreboding, let us know that all is well.
+When hardships come which are designed to bring desolation to our own natural way of thinking and doing things, we generally rivet our attention to the dire circumstances rather than the glory of the burning bush that God planted.
+While we are being made desolate, God's glory begins to break forth.
+Fire is kindled upon us, and we endure without being consumed.

+Desolation may flood our souls while fire appears on all sides, let us be sure to know that all is well.
 That which we are in Him will not be destroyed.
-We will remain, and it is from there that He not only reveals Himself, but also speaks.
-If Moses had been so caught up by the desolation of that mountain, if his focus had been on how terrible things were-he would have never turned aside to see why the bush was not consumed by the flames.
-And he would have never heard the voice of the Lord from the midst of it.
+We will remain, and it is from there that He not only reveals Himself but also speaks.

+If Moses had been so caught up by the desolation of that mountain, if his focus had been on how terrible things were - he would have neither turned aside to see why the bush was not consumed, nor would he have heard the voice of the Lord that came from the midst of it.

-The dilemma with many today is that they will not take their eyes off their problems long enough to see the glory at hand.
+The dilemma with many today is that they have difficulty in taking their eyes off their problems long enough to see the glory at hand.
 They know they are up against a mountain; but they don't realize it is the Mountain of God.
 If they should turn aside and venture toward the fire in its midst, they will no longer fail to recognize that the place in which they stand is holy ground.
-When they turn toward the light of revelation, their desolation will not be viewed as an obstacle to be avoided, nor will they curse it, thinking it is the work of the devil.
+When they turn toward the light of revelation, their desolation will not be viewed as an obstacle to be avoided, nor will they curse it or think it is the work of the devil.
 But rather, they will see it as something lifting them into the heavens, raised up by God for their good.